karthikziffer/karthikziffer.github.io/_posts/2026-07-12-hallucination-detection-without-LLM.md

 tags: [agentic ai, prompt engineering]
 ---

 Hallucination detection happens at two levels: semantic and factual.
 A software version number rarely contradicts itself, so a factual check is enough.
 A support log is trickier, since a discount might only apply in summer, and catching that takes semantic understanding too.
 Most systems need both.
-This post covers a non-LLM factual technique: breaking text into facts and checking them against the source.
+This post covers a non-LLM factual technique: breaking text into facts and checking them against the context.

 ---